 Map of Lydd in 1816

 Located in the centre of the town, Coronation Square, overlooked by All Saints Church, housed stables when it was known as Wheeler's Green.
-A half timbered house on the edge of the square is still know by this name.
+A half-timbered house on the edge of the square is still known by this name.
 The name of the square was changed to Coronation in 1901 to commemorate the coronation of Edward VII.

 All Saints Church, also known as Lydd Church, was long thought to be Saxon in origin, but recent studies have dated the oldest section to the latter half of the 5th century, making it Romano-British.

 The church is thought to incorporate a small Romano-British basilica possibly built in the 5th century, though most of the current fabric is medieval.
 The small basilica had an apse, an arcade on the north side of three bays, and an elaborate porch on the west side.
 This is considerably different from Anglo-Saxon churches, leading to a Romano-British attribution.
 Find out more

 In 1870-72, John Marius Wilson's Imperial Gazetteer of England and Wales described Lydd as follows:

 LYDD, a small town, a parish, and a sub-district, in Romney-Marsh district, Kent.
 The town stands near the coast, 3½ miles SW by S of New Romney, 4 NW of Dungeness, and 7½ SW of Appledore r. station; is a member of Romney cinque-port, and a borough by prescription; is governed by a bailiff, jurats, and freemen, -the bailiff and jurats elected annually; is a seat of petty sessions; had, till recently, a weekly market; and has a post office‡ under Folkestone, a neat market-house, a church, a Wesleyan chapel, a national school, breweries, and a fair on the last Monday of July. ...